 Please, please wear sunscreen all the time!
 There’s a lot of them out there aren’t going to make you feel like a huge greaseball.
 In fact, so many Korean sunscreens just feel like moisturizers fortified with sun-blocking powers.
 My favorite?
 The Neogen Day-Light Protection Sun Screen SPF 50.
 I have really dry skin and this actually works to plump up my skin in the morning and the blueberry extract works to brighten my skin and make me look more awake.

 Oh, and two more things!
 Don’t forget to re-apply every two to three hours!
-You can do this with a cushion compact that contains SPF 30 or higher, or with a tone up cushion, like this awesome Klavuu City Defense Tone – Change Cushion SPF50 (it’s simply a cushion compact that applies sunscreen over makeup).
+You can do this with a cushion compact that contains SPF 30 or higher, or with a tone up cushion, like this awesome Troiareuke Cushion A+.
 And keep in mind that sunscreens do expire.
-Check the date on your sunscreen and make sure to toss it out after that date has passed (hopefully you’ll never have to do that since you’ll be wearing sunscreen all the time, hehe).
+Check the date on your sunscreen and make sure to toss it out after that date has passed.

 Protect your skin this summer—it’s going to be a hot and fun one!